iumiCash/iumiCash.github.io/docs/authentication/token.md

 #### Authorization code

-Use this flow when you need access API calls as `end-user`.
+This flow is used to access API calls by `end-user`.

 !!!
 Tip